liuhpleon/WikiConfereneceCheck/README.md

 # WikiConfereneceCheck

-This is a homework project by cs235 data mining
+This is a small homework project for cs235 data mining based on wordcount